Tekken 5: Ports

 The PlayStation 2 port was made in order to contain everything from the original arcade alongside new content.
 This originated from fan response who often requested Namco that.
 Harada gave Kei Kudo the task of compressing the port version of the game properly.
-In October 2005, the game was re-released under the "Greatest Hits" label in Japan.
-The games was re-released as Tekken 5.1, a free upgrade to the arcade version of Tekken 5.
+In October 2005, the game was re-released under the budget-friendly "Greatest Hits" label in Japan.
+The game was re-released as Tekken 5.1, a free upgrade to the arcade version of Tekken 5.
 It includes changes to the character life bars and character select screen, and some changes in character moves to improve game balance.
 For example, Steve Fox's infinite was removed, and a few other strong moves were toned down.
 The Devil Within was created as something only the port could carry.

 Available in the version for the arcades, the PSP and the PlayStation 3 (via the PlayStation Network), Tekken 5: Dark Resurrection is an update of Tekken 5.
 It was officially announced at the 2005 JAMMA AM Show but news of it leaked slightly beforehand.
 The update Dark Resurrection would further add additional characters, more features, and customizations in addition to gameplay rebalancing.
 It was directed by Haruki Suzaki who aimed to turn Jinpachi into a playable character.
 The Japanese version took about two and a half months.
 The PlayStation 3 port proved difficult to port as a result of its different engine.